SENSAAS/sensaas/README.md

  	conda install open3d-0.12.0-py37_0.tar.bz2

-(Optional) Additional packages for using scripts in the directory utils/ or visualization with PyMOL:
+(Optional) Additional packages for visualization with PyMOL:

-  	conda install perl
-  	conda install -c conda-forge rdkit conda install -c schrodinger -c conda-forge pymol-bundle
+  	conda install -c schrodinger -c conda-forge pymol-bundle

 Retrieve and unzip SENSAAS repository in your desired folder.
 See below for running the program **sensaas.py**.